hperrin/svelte-material-ui/README.md

 - [Top App Bar](packages/top-app-bar/README.md)
 - [Touch Target](packages/touch-target/README.md)
 - [Typography](https://sveltematerialui.com/demo/typography/)†

-New components from the upstream library to build for SMUI v3:

-- [x] Banners
-- [x] Circular Progress
-- [x] Layout Grids (Not new to MDC, but I haven't made a component for it.)
-- [x] Segmented Buttons (This is different than SMUI's button groups.)
-- [x] Tooltips
-- [x] Touch Target Wrappers
-- [x] Data Table Pagination
-- [x] Data Table Progress Indicator
-- [x] Data Table Column Sort Buttons

 <sub>† This is Sass based, and therefore doesn't require Svelte components.
 I've included a demo showing how you can use it.</sub>